puyanwei/CV/README.md

 [Projects](#projects) | [Skills](#skills) |  [Education](#eduction) | [Work Experience](#experience) | [Hobbies](#hobbies) | [Blog](https://thep-log.blogspot.co.uk/)

 Hi there!
-I am a graduate of Makers Academy and an ex online poker player who gave it all up to pursue an amazing career of a developer.
-I am looking for work as a Front End Developer.
+I am a graduate of Makers Academy and an ex online poker player who gave it all up to pursue an amazing career in software development.
+I am looking for work as a Front End Web Developer.

 I have already have work experience developing the rebrand website design of a start up.
 We used technologies in Vue.js, Webpack, ES6 Javascript and SASS whilst working in a team in an agile fashion.